Schengen Information System: Participating nations

-Since 1 August 2018, Bulgaria and Romania have full access to SIS; before that they had access to SIS only for law enforcement purposes.
-Cyprus does not have any access.
-Ireland joined the law enforcement aspect on 1 January 2021 and has "full operational capacity" since March 2021.

-The UK did 571 million searches in the database in 2019.

 Introduction

 SIS information is stored according to the legislation of each participating country.
 There are more than 46 million entries (called "alerts") in SIS, most about lost identity documents.
 Person alerts make up around 1.9 percent of the database (about 885,000 records).
 Each alert contains information such as: name, date of birth, gender, nationality, aliases, arms or history of violence, the reason for the alert and the action to be taken if the person is encountered.
 SIS does not record travellers' entries and exits from the Schengen Area.

 History

 On 25 March 1957, the Treaty of Rome was completed.
 On 3 February 1958, the economic union of the Benelux countries was formed.
 Both agreements aimed to enable the free movement of people and goods across national borders.
 The Benelux countries, as a smaller group, were able to quickly implement the agreement.
 The European Communities' focus was on economic integration.
 It was not until the agreement of Saarbrücken was completed on 13 July 1984, that border controls between France and Germany were eased.

 On 14 June 1985, France, Germany and three of the Benelux nations completed the Schengen Agreement.
 Border controls on people and goods between these nations were gradually relaxed.
 On 19 June 1990, the initial five nations were joined by Spain, Portugal, Italy, Greece, Austria and five Nordic Passport Union countries: Denmark, Finland, Iceland, Norway and Sweden.

 On 21 December 2007, the Schengen border-free zone was enlarged to include Estonia, the Czech Republic, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia.

 On 1 January 2023, the Schengen border-free zone was enlarged to include Croatia.